 Sickle-cell disease is a genetic disorder that causes normally flexible red blood cells to contort into a crescent-moon shape that makes them clump, blocking blood vessels and causing most patients bouts of intense pain.
 Normally, red blood cells, which carry oxygen throughout the body, are round and smooth.
 In sickle cell anemia, the red blood cells are sickle-shaped, which causes them to get caught up in smaller blood vessels, sometimes blocking blood flow.
 The complications of sickle cell anemia are numerous and include pain, infections, gallstones, leg ulcers, priapism in males (sustained and painful erections), pulmonary hypertension and stroke.
-For more research in the area of possible future research on natural ways to treat sickle cell disease or reduce the severity, consider signing up to a free email Newsletter.

 About 1 in 650 African-Americans and up to 1 in 1,000 Latinos in the United